tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 1. Now a new chrome window is opened with your new profile

 In the same way you can add another profile for uBlock.
-To switch among different profiles, right click on the right top corner.
+To switch among different profiles, right click on the right top corner of chrome browser.
 You will see a dropdown menu showing all the profiles you have created.

 Firefox
 (pending)